Realtime web data for AI agents

 How can I try Spider?

-Sign up for a free balance to test, or explore the open-source Spider engine at https://github.com/spider-rs/spider.
+Grab a free balance, or run the open-source engine at github.com/spider-rs/spider.

 What formats can Spider convert web data into?

-Spider outputs HTML, raw, text, and various markdown formats.
-It supports JSON, JSONL, CSV, and XML for API responses.
+HTML, raw, text, and markdown — delivered as JSON, JSONL, CSV, or XML.

 Can you crawl all pages?